Chapter 7 – Faculty Appointments

-In accordance with Regents policy #5364 [on page 76], adopted at the meeting of November 10, 1989, faculty taking leave for governmental positions shall follow the rules below.
-A faculty member should be entitled to all the benefits provided by Faculty Policies and Procedures to those faculty who take leave because of military duty, (see 7.24.) if the leave is due to any of the following contingencies:
+In accordance with UW System Administrative Policy 1217, faculty taking leave for governmental positions shall follow the rules below.
+A faculty member should be entitled to all the benefits provided by Faculty Policies and Procedures to those faculty who take leave because of military duty (see 7.24), if the leave is due to any of the following contingencies:

 - Elected, or appointed to a high federal post by the executive, legislative, or judicial branch of the United States Government.

 - Elected, or appointed to a high governmental post by the executive, legislative, or judicial branch of the Wisconsin State Government.

 All leaves of absence other than medical carry an implicit agreement between the faculty member and the university that the faculty member will return to the university at the conclusion of the leave.
 This includes that failure to return to the university at the conclusion of the approved leave period constitutes a resignation from the university.
 Upon recommendation of the appropriate departmental executive committee(s) and dean, and with the concurrence of the University Committee, the provost and vice chancellor for academic affairs may extend the above benefits to a faculty member who is elected or appointed to a high post by other governmental or quasi-governmental agencies, including, for example, local and other state governments, foreign governments, the United Nations.

 An initial term or appointment not to exceed four years requires the recommendation of the relevant department(s), dean(s), the University Committee and the provost and vice chancellor for academic affairs.